-Free reproduction of the Journal’s materials is allowed for personal, information, research, academic or cultural purposes in accordance with Art.
-1273 and 1274, Ch.
-70, Part IV of the Civil Code of the Russian Federation.
+Free reproduction of the Journal’s materials is allowed for personal, information, research, academic or cultural purposes in accordance with Articles 1273 and 1274, Chapter 70, Part IV of the Civil Code of the Russian Federation.
 When quoting, a link to the Journal is required.
-Other types of reproduction are possible only after written agreement of the copyright holder.
+Other types of reproduction are only possible following the written agreement of the copyright holder.

-The data storage policy is aimed at selecting, storing and providing access to the archives of the Journal and includes the following objectives: compliance of archiving materials with state standards for archiving; registration and publication of articles according to professional standards; provision of wide access to the archived material, provided for publishing practice.
+The data storage policy, which is aimed at selecting, storing and providing access to the archives of the Journal, includes the following objectives: compliance of archiving materials with state standards for archiving; registration and publication of articles according to professional standards; provision of wide access to the archived material to support publishing practice.

-All articles published in the Journal and their metadata are stored in the Russian State Library, the Russian Book Chamber, on the Publisher's server and are available on the Journal’s website for free.
+All articles published in the Journal and their metadata are stored in the Russian State Library, the Russian Book Chamber and on the Publisher's server, as well as being made available free of charge on the Journal’s website.

 The Journal is distributed by subscription, applications of higher educational institutions, scientific institutions and private persons.